cs124-illinois/gradleoverlay/README.md

 # gradleoverlay

-Gradle plugin to overlay student submissions for grading
+Gradle plugin to overlay student submissions for grading.